 NOTE: If you have established an account, enter your email address and password on the login screen and click the "Login" button.
 You will then be asked for your organization's EIN/Tax ID number and this begins the online application process.

 If you chose to "Save & Finish Later" while entering your application information, click on the link below to return to your application.
 This link will take you to the login screen.
 Once logged in, the title of your application will appear on your "My Account" page.
 Click on your application title to resume entering your application information.

 Once you submit your completed application, a confirmation email will be sent to you.

-If you have submitted a completed application and would like to enter a new application for your organization, click on the "Spring 2017 WCCF Grant Proposal Application" link above to login and begin your new application.
+If you have submitted a completed application and would like to enter a new application for your organization, click on the "Fall 2017 WCCF Grant Proposal Application" link above to login and begin your new application.

 Grant Proposal Application Deadline

 Grant application deadlines are March 1 (by noon), for a decision by June 1; and September 1 (by noon), for a decision by December 1.

 If you have any questions regarding the WCCF grant guidelines or grant proposal application, please contact us at (330) 262-3877.

 WCCF helps donors make a lasting difference with their philanthropy by offering a variety of gift and fund options.